EGI-Federation/datahub-documentation/source/clients.rst

 .. figure:: _static/datahub-space-token.png
    :alt: EGI DataHub token management

-   Managing acccess tokens from EGI DataHub
+   Managing access tokens from EGI DataHub

    The access tokens can be created and managed using the EGI DataHub web interface.